zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 We just got Zetta up and running!
 We installed a device in software, physically connected it, and controlled it's behavior with the Zetta browser - which uses the API Zetta constructed for us.
 Not too shabby for 4 terminal commands and 5 lines of javascript.
 The Internet of Things is bending to your will already.

-# 3. Add the Microphone
+# Step #3: Soundcheck the Microphone

 Next up is our microphone sensor.
 This will detect the sound of possible intruders, and serve as another characterisitic that we can use to trigger our alarm.
 In this section connect another device, and learn how to view it's streaming data in the Zetta browser.